 If possible, the best way to give criticism is not actually give criticism.
-Nobody likes being told they’re wrong… Instead use some reflective questions that lead your employee to identify what they did well and areas they could improve.
+Nobody likes being told they’re wrong… Instead, use some reflective questions that lead your employees to identify what they did well and areas they could improve.

 Here are a few example reflection questions:

 - Did the session go as planned?
 If not, why not?

 - Looking back is there anything you would improve?

 - How did you feel that went?
 What went well?
 Is there anything you were unhappy with?

 - If you were doing it again, what would you do differently and why?

 - How can ensure that this doesn’t happen again?
 What steps do you need to take?

 - Is there anything I can do to help you improve in these key areas?